 Domiciliary Care is where individuals and families are supported with assisted living help tailored to their specific requirements and habits in the comfort of their own home.

-Domiciliary Care, also known as home care, is the obvious choice for people who want to stay in their own home and is a practical alternative to a residential care home.
+Domiciliary Care, also known as home care, is a viable option for a residential care facility.
 This type of care at home allows individuals who require varying levels of assistance (due to illness, long-term medical concerns, or age) to live in their own homes independently or for longer than previously possible.

-Domiciliary Care can range from a one-hour visit to a Care Professional living with you 24 hours a day.
+Domiciliary Care can range from a one-hour visit to a Care Pro living with you 24 hours a day.

 Domiciliary Care involves a range of daily living tasks.
 Our Care Professionals can provide companionship, emotional support, and physical assistance with everyday tasks such as:

-Domiciliary care can also help with the monitoring of health conditions like diabetes or high blood pressure.
+We can also assist with the monitoring of health conditions like diabetes or high blood pressure.

-Domiciliary care can begin with something as simple as someone dropping in for a cup of tea and a chat.
-This is known as companionship care, and it often entails a social visit, trip out, shopping assistance, and occasionally engaging in activities and hobbies.
+Domiciliary care can begin with something as simple as someone dropping in for a cup of tea and a talk.
+This is known as companionship care, and it often entails a social visit, shopping assistance, and occasionally engaging in activities and hobbies.
 It is vital in helping to avoid the health issues that social isolation can cause and is a great way to introduce professional care ahead of the need for any additional support needs that may develop.
-It doesn’t threaten our independence whilst helping to build a relationship with a carer for support.

 A Care Professional will come to your home as often as you would like to assist you with the following day-to-day activities: